At about 4:30pm Central Time on June 6th we drove into McKinney, Texas; well I drove into McKinney.

 But this ‘saying yes‘ to moving is a big change for someone who stays in contact with pretty much most of my good friends and family I’ve made along the way from ages 0-48.

-I’m one of those 2-3 friends people, meaning I have several groups of, or are friends with, groups of 2-3 of us.
+I’m one of those 2-3 friends people, meaning I have several groups of, or are friends with, several groups of 2-3.

 I’m the middle child, so in many relationships I am the ‘middle person’.
 Somewhat like a middle manager, which is also a fit for me.